K-Denk: Music career

-Denk began his music career in 2004 as a choir member in the Kakuma Presbyterian Church choir.
+Denk began his music career in 2004 as a member of the Kakuma Presbyterian Church choir.
 Denk took part in Tusker Project Fame 2010 representing South Sudan, which was widely regarded as his breakout moment.
 He has sung with other artists in the past.
 In 2018, Denk went on a tour of South Sudanese refugee camps in Uganda and Kenya as part of an "outreach programme" for people affected by the South Sudanese civil war.
 Denk's song Brighter Day was played over the radio to celebrate the 2018 ceasefire that brought an end to the civil war.